 Wash the brush under running water.
-Then use a brush cleanser to get rid of gesso completely.
+Then use a brush cleanser or soap water to get rid of gesso completely.
 It is worth cleaning the brush multiple times, even if you think it is clean!

 Ready-primed canvases are readily available in the marketplace.
-It is always a good option if you don’t want to prepare your own.
-They are available in roll or stretched light wood frames in different sizes.
+It is always a good choice if you do not want to prepare your own.
+They are available in the form of roll or stretched light wood frames in different sizes.

-Canvas-covered boards are a cheaper option compared to stretched canvases.
-They will find a variety of canvas surfaces like from very fine to coarse.
+A canvas-covered board is a cheaper option compared to a stretched canvas.
+You will find a variety of canvas surfaces, from very fine to coarse.

-- You can add some paint color to gesso if you are planning to paint the canvas background anyways
+- You can add some paint to the gesso if you are planning to paint the canvas background anyways.

 - Most important, wash your brush immediately with water and soap.
 If you don't wash them, they will be ruined forever!

-- Store the leftover gesso mix in an airtight container, so that can be reused.
+- Store the leftover gesso mix in an airtight container, so it can be reused.